eunjijunekim/norm/README.md

 This step takes `notexonmappers.sam` files and splits them into 1, 2, 3 ...
 10 intronmappers and intergenicmappers files.

 Run the following command with **&lt;output sam?> = true**.
-By default this will return the Unique intronmappers.
-Use -NU-only to get Non-Unique intronmappers:
+By default this will return unique intronmappers.
+Use -NU-only to get non-unique intronmappers:

 	perl runall_quantify_introns.pl <sample dirs> <loc> <introns> <output sam?> [options]